 The organization built Georges P. Vanier School on 13th Street SE, which opened with 15 students in December 1960.
 Twenty-one years later, CORE “sold” the school for $1 to the Medicine Hat School District in 1981.
 Thirty years later, in 2011, the school district “sold” the property for $1 to CORE.
 In October 2014, after completely renovating and re-designing the school, it re-opened as a modern 10-bed home for adults with developmental disabilities who have dementia.
 CORE owns eight other properties accommodating between three and five tenants each.

-We provide day program, residential, community and outreach services for children, youth and adults with developmental disabilities and their families.
-CORE employs about 175 full- and part-time and casual employees, plus 25 home providers and respite home providers.
+We provide day program, residential, community and outreach services for adults with developmental disabilities and their families.
+CORE employs about 180 full- and part-time and casual employees, plus 25 home providers and respite home providers.

 CORE Association is a charitable non-profit organization providing community living services for people with developmental disabilities and support services for them and their families.